 - 7.1.
 All operators of human-use RGE shall be licensed by the State of Ohio. - 7.1.1.
-Individuals shall be licensed appropriately as either: - 7.1.1.1. a general x-ray machine operator (or) - 7.1.1.1.1 a general x-ray machine operators may perform standard diagnostic radiologic procedures; whose performance of radiologic procedures is limited to specific body sites; and who does not, in any significant degree, determine the site or dosage of radiation to which a patient is exposed - 7.1.1.1.2. a general x-ray machine operator must work under the direct supervision of a licensed practitioner.
-In order to provide the direct supervision, the supervising licensed practitioner must be onsite and must be able to immediately provide consultation and direction assistance. - 7.1.1.2. a radiographer (or) - 7.1.1.2.1. a radiographer may perform a comprehensive scope of radiologic procedure employing equipment that emits radiation, exposes radiographs and performs other procedures that contribute significantly to determining the site or dosage of ionizing radiation which a patient is exposed - 7.1.1.2.2. a radiographer must work under the general supervision of a licensed practitioner.
-In order to provide general supervision, the licensed practitioner must be readily available for consulting with and directing the procedures - 7.1.1.3. a nuclear medicine technologist (or) - 7.1.1.3.1. a nuclear medicine technologist may operate fusion imaging equipment as authorized under OAC 3701:1-72-04, after completion of training and verification of competency as outlined in the letter to the ODH dated July 18, 2005 - 7.1.1.3.2. a nuclear medicine technologist must work under the general supervision of a licensed practitioner.
-In order to provide general supervision, the licensed practitioner must be readily available for consulting with and directing the procedures - 7.1.1.4. a licensed dental hygienist (or)
+Individuals shall be licensed appropriately as either: - 7.1.1.1.
+A general x-ray machine operator; - 7.1.1.1.
+A general x-ray machine operators may perform standard diagnostic radiologic procedures; whose performance of radiologic procedures is limited to specific body sites; and who does not, in any significant degree, determine the site or dosage of radiation to which a patient is exposed. - 7.1.1.1.2.
+A general x-ray machine operator must work under the direct supervision of a licensed practitioner.
+In order to provide the direct supervision, the supervising licensed practitioner must be onsite and must be able to immediately provide consultation and direction assistance.

+7.1.1.2.
+A radiographer;

+- 7.1.1.2.1.
+A radiographer may perform a comprehensive scope of radiologic procedure employing equipment that emits radiation, exposes radiographs and performs other procedures that contribute significantly to determining the site or dosage of ionizing radiation which a patient is exposed. - 7.1.1.2.2.
+A radiographer must work under the general supervision of a licensed practitioner.
+In order to provide general supervision, the licensed practitioner must be readily available for consulting with and directing the procedures. - 7.1.1.3.
+A licensed dental hygienist; (or)